keptn/go-utils/README.md

 ## Ingesting Keptn events

-When using `cp-connector` or `go-sdk` there is a way pedefined way to get a handle to the event sender for being able to *send back* events to Keptn (see [examples](./examples/cp-connector)).
+When using `cp-connector` or `go-sdk` there is a way predefined way to get a handle to the event sender for being able to *send back* events to Keptn (see [examples](./examples/cp-connector)).
 Below is an example of how to use the `APISet` directly to send an event to Keptn: